Michael Green (judge)

-Sir Michael Anthony Green (born 23 October 1964) is a British High Court judge.
+Sir Michael Anthony Green styled Mr Justice Michael Green (born 23 October 1964) is a British High Court judge.

 Personal life and education

 Green was born in London, England and educated at University College School.
 He then attended Jesus College, Cambridge, where he graduated with a BA in law in 1986.

 In 1991, he married Giselle Finlay and together they have a son and two daughters.

 Career

 He was called to the bar at Lincoln's Inn in 1987 and practised commercial and company law from Fountain Court chambers.
-He took silk in 2009, was appointed a deputy High Court judge in 2018.
+He took silk in 2009 and was appointed a deputy High Court judge in 2018.
 In 2019, he was a judge on the Commercial Court of the British Virgin Islands.
 In 2008, he was a member of the monitoring board at HM Prison Wormwood Scrubs.

 On 2 November 2020, Green was appointed a judge of the High Court and assigned to the Chancery Division.
 He received the customary knighthood in the same year.